 If you need attachments to complete your Invisalign treatment, then your dentist or orthodontist should know before your treatment begins.
-This is because they use a software called ClinCheck to visually plan out and simulate your entire treatment plan.
+This is because after they use the iTero digital scanner to scan your teeth and bite they use a software called ClinCheck to visually plan out and simulate your entire treatment plan.

 Using ClinCheck your dentist or orthodontist will be able to precisely plan and evaluate the position and angulation of any attachments that you need.
 The position, axis and size of each attachment are calculated and adapted for each tooth, as each individual tooth has different requirements.